bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.report_close

-- `"status.report_close"`: (object) Emitted when we have notified the collector that we are done with running measurements with a specific report ID.
+Emitted when we have notified the collector that we are done with running measurements with a specific report ID.

 This event includes the following attributes: